 Take Your Novel’s Plot and Structure to the Next Level

-An understanding of narrative structure and plot are essential to the creative writer’s understanding of craft.
+An understanding of story plot and story structure are essential to the creative writer’s understanding of craft.
 If you can master them, you can use them as a foundation for your work.
 Mix a good plot with solid structure, pour in your characters, toss in a dash of setting, and you’re most of the way to a fully cooked story.

 How about you?
 What tips do you have for writing plots?
 How do you structure your novel?
 Share in the comments section.